This Jennifer Lawrence Movie With 94% On RT Is Perfect If You Like Hillbilly Elegy (& Still Great Even If You Don’t)

 Related Posts

-Jennifer Lawrence admits she barely understood movie she starred in despite sleeping with director
+Jennifer Lawrence admitted filming movie she ‘didn’t understand’ whilst sleeping with director was ‘unhealthy’